Daylily-Zeleen/HierarchicalFiniteStateMachine/Document_en.md

 ​		It is recommended to create, attach and remove State scripts through the right click menu.
 The State script property in inspector can also be edited, but it is not so convenient.

-​		Currently, only gdscript script is supported, and the script must use the "HFSM State Template" template provided by this plugin.
+​		~~Currently, only `GDScript` is supported,~~ Support `GDScript` and `C`, and the script must use the "HFSM State Template" template provided by this plugin.
 When you create a script through the right click menu, the template will be selected by default.

 > NOTE:
 >